- 1 Temporary Residence Permit

 Grounds for Temporary Residence Permit Outside of Quota

 These are the only grounds under which you can apply for a temporary residence permit outside of the quota.
 If none of the grounds above apply, you may also check out the grounds to apply for a permanent residence permit below.
 If none of them are applicable to you, there are still other ways in which you can move to Russia and stay legally longterm.
-For more information, please see the end of this post or you can reach out to us at firstname.lastname@example.org.
+For more information, please see the end of this post or you can contact us.